Osca254/Phase2-Project/README.md

    React - Aframework for frontend development
  ### Okumu Homes is a web application that seeks to connect home buyers with individuals selling their homes.
    - A successful resource >> `http://localhost:5000/housesdata` << should be created that allows you to `GET` and `POST` data upon clicking the ` submit` button under the register house Component
+# Setup
+To initiate this work get it from git hub through cloning with the aid of liveserver provided in the virtual studio .
+Make sure your machine is installed with vs code and chrome for compatibility.

-4.  ###  The web page project is now readily available for interaction
+  ###  The web page project is now readily available for interaction

-5.  ### Run `npm start` from a new terminal in the same directory of your cloned application will run the application on a browser.
+  ### Run `npm start` from a new terminal in the same directory of your cloned application will run the application on a browser.

 ## Copyright and License Information:
                                Copyright (c) [2022] [Oscar Okumu]